GioiaMancini/BinaryLanguageDetection/README.md

 You can directly try to detect the language of a sentence through a RESTful API, which allows to make a POST inference call.
 The final solution exposes the call to a service predict on port `localhost:5000/predict` via a web interface or curl command.

-To further enhance the usability of this project, a Dockerfile and a Docker image link on Docker Hub have been added to the repository.
+To further enhance the usability of this project, a dockerfile and a Docker image [link](https://hub.docker.com/r/gioiamancini/binarylanguagedetection) on Docker Hub have been added to the repository.
 The Docker image allows users to easily deploy the language detection model without having to worry about setting up the necessary environment.

 # Deploy of the model